Back

 Streaming industry overview

-One of the largest segments in streaming is Subscription Video Streaming on Demand (SVoD).
-The SVoD market is projected to achieve revenues of $95.35 billion by the end of 2023, with the number of SVoD users reaching heights of 1.64 billion by 2027.
+One of the largest segments in streaming is Subscription-Video-Streaming-on-Demand (SVOD).
+The SVOD market is projected to achieve a market volume of $123.68 billion and attract 1.78 billion users by the end of 2030.

-Likewise, research points towards a surge in ad-supported video-on-demand (AVOD) revenues in the coming years, with the market expected to surpass $31 billion by 2027.
-The global live streaming market is also growing rapidly, forecast to reach a value of $2.61 billion by 2026.
+Likewise, research points towards a surge in ad-supported-video-on-demand (AVOD) revenues in the coming years, with the market expected to reach $226.573 million by 2030.
+The global live streaming market is also growing rapidly, forecast to reach a value of $345.13 billion by 2030.

 Low barriers to entry, ease of accessibility, and mobile device penetration globally are driving demand for streaming services like never before.
-Testament to the industry’s success, prominent players in the streaming industry today (think Netflix, YouTube, Twitch, and communications platforms like Skype and Zoom) are all household names.
+Testament to the industry’s success, prominent players in the streaming industry (think Netflix, YouTube, Twitch, and communications platforms like Skype and Zoom) quickly became household names.

 What are streaming protocols?